dmarley/Azure-Connect-AI/README.md

 ## Canonical AI Data Model Pattern

 Defining a common AI data format for messages flowing between systems reduces the complexity of data transformations.
 This is essential for AI and ML systems that integrate with multiple sources, ensuring that data is consistently understood regardless of its origin.

+## Gateway Source Data Aggregation Pattern

+Combining responses from several services or Systems of Record's (SoR) into a single response reduces the number of round trips while fetching data.
+This is particularly beneficial in AI systems where a single query may need to pull data from multiple sources to provide a comprehensive answer.